DiptiPachpute3106/HotelReservationSystem-Using-JDBC/README.md

 4.Follow the on-screen menu options to use the system.

 **Usage 📋**
 ___________________________________________________________________________________________________________________________________________________________________________________________
-Upon running the application, you'll be presented with a menu to choose your desired operation (reservation, viewing, editing, or exiting).
+-Upon running the application, you'll be presented with a menu to choose your desired operation (reservation, viewing, editing, or exiting).

-Follow the prompts to input reservation details, view current reservations, edit existing bookings, and more.
+-Follow the prompts to input reservation details, view current reservations, edit existing bookings, and more.